castle-engine/cge-www/htdocs/wp/wp-content/plugins/jetpack-boost/readme.txt

 6. *Concatenate and Minify CSS and JS* combines and shrinks your JavaScript and CSS resources to reduce the number and size of requests to your server, ensuring your content loads faster.

    Read more about minifying files at [web.dev](https://web.dev/minify-css/)

+7. *Optimize LCP Images* improves the Largest Contentful Paint (LCP) of your Cornerstone Pages by optimizing their key image, so your most important content shows up sooner.

+8. *Prerender Cornerstone Pages* loads your Cornerstone Pages in the background before visitors click a link to them, so your most important pages appear almost instantly.

 Don’t want to have to manually generate your critical CSS each time you update your site?
 Let us do the heavy lifting for you with automated critical CSS – each time you update your site we will automatically regenerate your critical CSS and update your performance scores.
 Upgrading also gives you dedicated email support access.